Terrykoek/FIT-TRACK/README.md

 https://terryfittrack.herokuapp.com/

 ## Application Description
-This application alows users to create and manage their workout plans
+This application alows users to create and manage their workout plans.

 ## Technologies
 * A working full-stack application using Node.js, MongoDB, Express and EJS